Looking for funding to make energy efficiency home improvements, or reduce your energy bills?

 - someone in your household is claiming certain benefits

-Use the energy performance certificate register to find your property’s energy efficiency rating, or ask your landlord or housing association.
+You can use the energy performance certificate register to find your property’s energy efficiency rating, or ask your landlord or housing association.

 -